v-Arma/a3g-loadout/README.md

 the loadout for `Everyone` is always applied first ), followed by the class based loadouts and finally the individual loadouts, you can combine the different priority layers for some extremely tight loadout descriptions.
 We don't have to redefine a different primary weapon for the individual soldiers because the `Everyone` class already gives them each one.
 Note that the marksman class `AV_IndUs_Marksman_M14_Des` gets a different primary weapon, which is why we redefine it in his loadout, which overwrites the generic behavior of `Everyone`.
+### Notes
-Unique loadouts ( targeting a specific unit ) overwrite class loadouts ( targeting all units of the same class ), which in turn overwrite `Everyone` loadouts ( targeting all units ).
+- Unique loadouts ( targeting a specific unit ) overwrite class loadouts ( targeting all units of the same class ), which in turn overwrite `Everyone` loadouts ( targeting all units ).
+- You can export a loadout directly from the virtual arsenal by pressing `CTRL`+`SHIFT`+`C`.
+- You can modify a loadout exported from the arsenal with other options, see `Options` below.
+- The order of options doesn't matter.
+- The order of classes doesn't matter either.
+- There's a caveat to using this system: You have to reload the mission everytime you change something inside the `description.ext` mission config file.
+Repeated previews do _not_ refresh it.
+In order to do it correctly, save the mission, then click the load mission button from the editor and select the mission you're currently editing, essentially loading the mission you're already editing.
+Due to caching this will typically take less than a second after the first time.

 Options
 -------